 What criteria do you use to gauge how much you understand another culture?
 How do you rank these criteria in terms of their importance?
 How objective is your ranking and what are the factors influencing it?
 What characteristics must someone from a different culture exhibit – what knowledge must they possess for you to consider them well-assimilated or at least well-versed in your culture?
-What are the things you need to do or say or prove in order to assure someone that you really understand their culture and vice versa?
+What are the things you need to do or say or prove in order to assure someone that you really understand their culture?
 What criteria do you think someone else from a culture different from yours may use to measure your understanding of their culture?
 I often wonder about these things.

 To Jon, one of the first American friends I made when I first came to this country, the ability to match random movie quotes with the Hollywood movies from which they come ranks number one on the list of criteria which he used to measure a foreigner’s understanding of the American culture.
 And, according to him, I was pretty good at it.

 I used movies as a way to familiarize myself with colloquial English before I came to the US; that’s how I knew those movie lines.
 When you watch lots of movies multiple times, you’re bound to remember some lines.
 But that’s pretty much the extent of it.
 Yet, somehow Jon formed in his own mind an erroneous belief that someone who knew lines from Cool Hand Luke, The Godfather, The Shawshank Redemption, The Princess Bride, and Forrest Gump must have also known everything else about the American culture.

 I don’t know how he coped with the cognitive dissonance that came with watching me do and say things that made it clear to most people that I was not from here.
 I figured it must have been confusing to him.

 All this made me think: Do I have some criteria with which I’ve unconsciously used to gauge someone’s understanding of the Thai culture?